Pittsburgh synagogue gunman is found guilty in the deadliest attack on Jewish people in US history

-PITTSBURGH (AP) — A truck driver who spewed hatred of Jews was convicted Friday of barging into a Pittsburgh synagogue and shooting everyone he could find, killing 11 congregants in an act of antisemitic terror for which he could be sentenced to die.
+PITTSBURGH (AP) — A truck driver who spewed hatred of Jews was convicted Friday of storming a Pittsburgh synagogue and shooting everyone he could find on a Sabbath morning, killing 11 congregants in an act of antisemitic terror for which he could be sentenced to die.

 Bowers was convicted of all 63 criminal counts he faced, including hate crimes resulting in death and obstruction of the free exercise of religion resulting in death.
 His attorneys had offered a guilty plea in return for a life sentence, but prosecutors refused, opting instead to take the case to trial and pursue the death penalty.
-Most of the victims’ families expressed support for the decision.
+Most of the victims’ families supported that decision.

 “I am grateful to God for getting us to this day," Rabbi Jeffrey Myers of the Tree of Life Congregation, who survived the attack, said in a written statement.
 “And I am thankful for the law enforcement who ran into danger to rescue me, and the U.S. Attorney who stood up in court to defend my right to pray.”

-The jury deliberated about five hours over two days before reaching a verdict.
-Bowers, wearing a dark sweater and blue shirt, had little reaction, as has often been the case throughout the trial.
-Several survivors and relatives of the deceased victims’ were in the courtroom, bearing quiet witness.
-A few sniffles were heard in he gallery as the judge intoned “guilty” dozens of times.
+The jury deliberated for about five hours over two days before reaching a verdict.
+Bowers, wearing a dark sweater and blue shirt, had little reaction.
+Several survivors and victims' relatives were in the courtroom, bearing quiet witness.
+Sniffles could be heard in the gallery as the judge intoned “guilty” dozens of times.

-Bowers turned a sacred house of worship into a “hunting ground,” targeting his victims because of their religion, a prosecutor told jurors on Thursday.
-Reading the names of each of the 11 victims he killed, prosecutor Mary Hahn asked the jury to “hold this defendant accountable ... and hold him accountable for those who cannot testify.”
+Bowers, who had raged against Jews online and at the synagogue, turned a sacred house of worship into a “hunting ground,” targeting his victims because of their religion, a prosecutor said Thursday.

+Reading each of the 11 victims' names, prosecutor Mary Hahn asked the jury to “hold this defendant accountable ... and hold him accountable for those who cannot testify.”

+All three congregations sharing the building — Dor Hadash, New Light and Tree of Life — lost members in the attack.
+The victims ranged in age from 54 to 97.

+Congregational leaders said the trial opened new wounds but was also validating.

 Bowers, who was armed with an AR-15 rifle and other weapons, also shot and wounded seven, including five responding police officers.

-Prosecutors presented evidence of his deep-seated animosity toward Jews and immigrants.
-Over 11 days of testimony, jurors learned that Bowers had extensively posted, shared or liked antisemitic and white supremacist content on Gab, a social media platform popular with the far right, and praised Hitler and the Holocaust.
-Bowers told police that “all these Jews need to die,” Hahn said.

-Survivors testified about the terror they felt that day, including a woman who recounted how she was shot in the arm and then realized her 97-year-old-mother had been shot and killed right next to her.
+Survivors testified about their terror on that day, including a woman who recounted how she was shot in the arm and then realized her 97-year-old-mother had been shot and killed right next to her.
 Andrea Wedner, the trial’s last witness, told jurors she touched her mother’s lifeless body and cried out, “Mommy,” before SWAT officers led her to safety.

-Carole Zawatsky, CEO of the Tree of Life Congregation, said Friday she hoped the verdict would provide survivors and victims’ family members with “some level of comfort and helps to ease the pain, even if ever so slightly.”

-With Bowers’ guilt established, survivors and family members of the deceased victims are expected to tell the jury about the devastating impact of his crimes.
-The penalty phase is scheduled to start June 26.
+Other survivors testified of hiding or fleeing for their lives, of making final prayers as they expected to die, of saying farewell to their slain fellow congregants.
+The slain were among the congregations' stalwarts, always on time for Sabbath activities, many of which they led.

 Bowers’ attorneys did not mount a defense at the guilt stage of the trial, signaling they will focus their efforts on trying to save his life.
 They plan to introduce evidence that Bowers has schizophrenia, epilepsy and brain impairments.
 Defense lawyer Judy Clarke had also sought to raise questions about Bowers’ motive, suggesting to jurors that his rampage was not motivated by religious hatred but his delusional belief that Jews were committing genocide by helping refugees settle in the United States.

-The three congregations that shared the synagogue building — Dor Hadash, New Light and Tree of Life — have spoken out against antisemitism and other forms of bigotry since the attack.
+The congregations have spoken out against antisemitism and other bigotry since the attack.
 The Tree of Life congregation also is working on a plan to overhaul the synagogue building — which still stands but has been closed since the shootings — by creating a complex that would house a sanctuary, museum, memorial and center for fighting antisemitism.

-The trial took place three years after President Joe Biden said during his 2020 campaign that he would work to end capital punishment at the federal level and in states that still use it.
-His attorney general, Merrick Garland, has temporarily paused executions to review policies and procedures.
-But federal prosecutors continue to vigorously work to uphold already-issued death sentences and, in some cases, to pursue the death penalty at trial for crimes that are eligible, as in Bowers’ case.
+President Joe Biden said during his 2020 campaign that he would work to end capital punishment at the federal level and in states that still use it, and Attorney General Merrick Garland has paused executions to review policies and procedures.
+But federal prosecutors continue to work to uphold already-issued death sentences and, in some cases, to pursue the death penalty at trial for crimes that are eligible, as in Bowers’ case.

 Associated Press reporter Michael Rubinkam in northeastern Pennsylvania contributed to this report.